This job posting is expired. You can find similar job postings below.

 Are you ready to make a difference?
 Apply Today!

-Individuals who reside in and will work from the state of Colorado are not eligible for remote work position.
+Individuals who reside in and will work from the following area are not eligible for remote work position: Colorado, California, Washington, and New York.

 Ochsner LSU Health System of North Louisiana endeavors to make our site accessible to all users.
 If you would like to contact us regarding the accessibility of our website, or if you need an accommodation to complete the application process, please contact our HR Employee Service Center at 504-842-4748 (select option 1) or